se-edu/learningresources/contents/javascript/Javascript-framework-VueJs.md

     <input type="checkbox", v-model=isChecked">
         <label for="checked">Select</label>
     ```

+    2-way binding is generally used for input form bindings, where new data is given by users and processed to provide other useful data.
+    It is quite similar to the way Angular is currently doing.
+However, Angular 2 discourages the use of two-way binding.
 <br>

 3. **1-way data flow**: Data can only be passed from parent to child, via `props`.
 Props can be of any data type, including Objects.
 On the other hand, if the child wants to pass data to its parent, `$emit` events have to be used instead.<br/>